alexjlockwood/AndroidDesignPatterns/2014-12-03-activity-fragment-transitions-in-android-lollipop-part1.md

 ### Conclusion

-Although this post has only given a brief introduction to the Activitiy and Fragment transition APIs so far, having a solid understanding of the basics of the transition framework will significantly speed up the development process in the long-run, especially when writing custom `Transition`s.
-In the posts that follow, we will cover content transitions and shared element transitions in even more depth to obtain an even greater understanding of what happens under-the-hood.
+In this post, we have only given a brief introduction to the new Activitiy and Fragment transition APIs.
+However, as we will see in the next few posts, having a solid understanding of the basics will significantly speed up the development process in the long-run, especially when it comes to writing custom `Transition`s.
+In the posts that follow, we will cover content transitions and shared element transitions in even more depth and will obtain an even greater understanding of how Activity and Fragment transitions work under-the-hood.

 As always, thanks for reading!
-Don't hesitate to leave a comment if you have any questions.
-Don't forget to +1 and/or re-share this blog post too!
+Feel free to leave a comment if you have any questions, and don't forget to +1 and/or share this blog post if you found it helpful!

 <hr class="footnote-divider"/>
 <sup id="footnote1">1</sup> The XML layout  that was used in the example can be viewed [here][exampleXmlLayoutGist]. <a href="#ref1" title="Jump to footnote 1.">&#8617;</a>

 <sup id="footnote2">2</sup> It might look like the views in `A` are fading in/out of the screen at first, but what you are really seeing is activity `B` fading in/out of the screen _on top of activity `A`_.
 The views in activity `A` are not actually animating during this time. <a href="#ref2" title="Jump to footnote 2.">&#8617;</a>

 <sup id="footnote3">3</sup> To start an Activity transition with content transitions _but no shared elements_, you can create the `Bundle` by calling `ActivityOptions.makeSceneTransitionAnimation(activity).toBundle()`.
-To disable content transitions and shared element transitions entirely, pass in a `null` `Bundle` object instead. <a href="#ref3" title="Jump to footnote 3.">&#8617;</a>
+To disable content transitions and shared element transitions entirely, don't create a `Bundle` object at all&mdash;just pass `null` instead. <a href="#ref3" title="Jump to footnote 3.">&#8617;</a>

   [exampleXmlLayoutGist]: https://gist.github.com/alexjlockwood/a96781b876138c37e88e
   [setExitTransition]: https://developer.android.com/reference/android/view/Window.html#setExitTransition(android.transition.Transition)